kheller18/data-structures-algorithms/questions/cPlusPlus.md

       ```

 26. What are void pointers?
-    + `Void Pointer`: is a pointer which is having no datatype associated with it.
+    + `Void Pointer`: a pointer which is having no datatype associated with it.
 It can hold addresses of any type.
       ```
       void *ptr;
       char *str;